The Institute of Public Administration

 The master’s programmes offered by the Institute of Public Administration are:

-- Public Administration, consisting of the specialisations:
+- The English taught Public Administration, consisting of the tracks: